Petroleum exploration in the Arctic: Environmental concerns

 Response of governments to mounting concerns about the risk of petroleum operations in the Arctic offshore include regulatory changes and the moratorium on offshore leasing issued in 2016 for the Arctic marine waters of both the United States and Canada (and subsequently in Canada a prohibition of oil and gas operations).
 Consequently, no leasing or operations have been approved for the Canadian Arctic offshore since that year.

-In 2021, the Greenland government ended plans for future licencing for offshore exploration citing high costs and climate change impacts.
+In 2021, the Greenland government ended plans for future licensing for offshore exploration citing high costs and climate change impacts.

 A summary of the status of offshore oil and gas activities and regulatory frameworks in the Arctic was published by PAME in 2021.
 (Program for the Protection of the Arctic Marine Environment.).
 The Deepwater Horizon disaster in the Gulf of Mexico stimulated much concern about the consequences of a similar event in Arctic waters and has resulted in many developments in regulation of operations and management of oil and gas leasing by countries active in Arctic exploration.

 In 2021, the Arctic Environmental Responsibility Index (AERI) was published that ranks 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in Alaska, Canada, Greenland, Finland, Norway, Russia, and Sweden.
 The Index measures companies' environmental activities and demonstrates that oil and gas companies are generally ranked higher than mining companies operating in the Arctic.